-To say that the Surface Book 2 is powerful would be selling Microsoft’s latest laptop short.
-Simply put, this is the strongest 2-in-1 laptop we’ve ever tested, ready to go toe-to-toe with not only every hybrid laptop on the market but a wide range of gaming laptops, too.
+To say that the Surface Book 2 is powerful would be an understatement.
+Simply put, this is the most powerful 2-in-1 laptop we’ve ever tested, capable of going toe-to-toe with not only every hybrid laptop on the market, but a wide range of gaming laptops as well.

 Here is how the Microsoft Surface Book 2 (15-inch) fared in our suite of benchmark tests: